Library and Research Services

 Sessions are most effective when held during class time with the faculty member present and after students have received and begun thinking about a research assignment.
 Two weeks’ notice is required.

 DMGS graduate students may make an appointment to discuss a research topic, develop a search strategy, create a literature review, or examine resources relevant to a paper or project.

 Librarians offer an overview of and in-depth assistance with important resources for master’s theses and term papers.

 Hannah Walters can work with you to develop more effective research assignments and better integrate library resources into your classes and your students’ lives.

 DMGS Library is open during regular fall, spring and summer semester schedule.
-While the building is on this schedule it will open weekdays Monday through Friday at 9am and close at 10pm on weekdays.
-Weekend hours of operations run from 11am to 7pm during regular fall and spring semester schedules.
+While the Library is on this schedule, it will open weekdays Monday through Friday at 9AM and close at 10PM on weekdays.
+Weekend hours of operations run from 11AM to 7PM during regular fall, spring and summer semester schedules.
 This schedule may be interrupted for holidays, breaks, and unscheduled closures for weather.

 The Library is reserved for DMGS students, staff, faculty and members of the DMGS Community.
 Guests are welcome to check-in at the Circulation Desk.
 For security reasons, all visitors will be asked to present their IDs upon entering the Library, so that they may borrow a visitor’s badge.

 Weekdays after 6PM the street doors to the building will be locked and guests will need to be escorted by a member of the DMGS community to access the Library.
 The building can be accessed by “scanning” a DMGS ID to the small black box mounted on near the front door outside the Library.